Campus Improvement Plan

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy 1: Shadow Oaks will continue collaborating with our attendance committee with important stakeholders to encourage higher attendance, analyze trends and patterns, and provide solutions, education and incentives with families to get our scholars to school, thereby meeting our daily attendance goal.
+Strategy 1: Shadow Oaks will continue collaborating with our stakeholders to encourage higher attendance, analyze trends and patterns, and provide solutions, education and incentives with families to get our scholars to school, thereby meeting our daily attendance goal.
+We are continuously educating and meeting with parents on how to set appointments and why their child should come to school each day.
+We will be implementing a take-home folder that will also provide information on attendance and what their child is doing each day!

 Strategy's Expected Result/Impact: Meet our daily attendance goal and reduce chronic absenteeism.